samfer2359-projects/code-obfuscation-deobfuscation/README.md

-# Codecryptix – Basic Reversible Code Obfuscator & Deobfuscator
+# Codecryptix – Reversible Code Obfuscator & Deobfuscator

-**Codecryptix** is a **basic**, web-based code obfuscation and deobfuscation system.
-It allows users to obfuscate source code with reversible techniques and recover the original code using a passkey.
-The tool supports **JavaScript, Python, and C** and includes simple control-flow wrapping, dummy functions, string shielding, and identifier obfuscation.
+Codecryptix is a web-based application that enables users to obfuscate and deobfuscate source code using reversible techniques and a secure passkey system.
+It supports multiple programming languages and applies transformations such as identifier obfuscation, string shielding, and control-flow modification.

-**Note:** The obfuscation and deobfuscation logic was developed with guidance from AI tools to illustrate reversible code obfuscation concepts.

 ---

 ## Features

-- **Multi-language support:** JavaScript, Python, C
+- Multi-language support: JavaScript, Python, C
-- **Reversible obfuscation:** Obfuscated code can be decrypted using a user-defined passkey
+- Reversible obfuscation using a user-defined passkey
-- **Identifier & string protection:** Obfuscates variable/function names and shields string literals
+- Identifier and string protection
-- **Control-flow & dummy functions:** Adds simple complexity to hinder casual reverse engineering
-- **User authentication:** Only registered users can obfuscate/deobfuscate code
-- **Safe recovery:** Original code is restored only with the correct passkey
+- Control-flow transformation and dummy function injection
+- User authentication system for secure access
-- **Web-based UI:** Easy-to-use interface for code submission and retrieval
+- Web-based interface for easy code input and retrieval

 ---

+## Tech Stack

+- Frontend: HTML, CSS, JavaScript
+- Backend: PHP
+- Database: PostgreSQL
+- Server: Apache

+---

+## How It Works

+### Obfuscation
+1. User logs into the system
+2. Inputs source code and selects language
+3. Provides a passkey
+4. Code is transformed using obfuscation techniques
+5. Obfuscated output is generated and stored

+### Deobfuscation
+1. User provides the correct passkey
+2. System reverses transformations
+3. Original code is restored

+---

-## Requirements
+## Setup Requirements

-- Apache web server with PHP 8.x
+- Apache server with PHP 8.x
 - PostgreSQL database
-- Database schema provided in `database.sql`
+- Import schema from `database.sql`

 ---

-## Usage

-### Obfuscate Code
-1. Login to your account.
-2. Go to **Obfuscator** (`obfuscator.php`).
-3. Paste your source code into the textarea.
-4. Enter the programming language (`Python`, `C`, or `JavaScript`).
-5. Enter a **passkey** (separate from your login password; save it securely).
-6. Click **Obfuscate** to generate the obfuscated code.
-7. Copy or save the obfuscated output for later use.

-### Deobfuscate Code
-1. Login to your account.
-2. Go to **Deobfuscator** (`deobfuscator.php`).
-3. Enter the passkey used during obfuscation.
-4. Click **Deobfuscate**.
-5. The original source code will appear in a read-only textarea.

----

-## Test Code
+## Sample Test Code

-You can use the `Test Code.txt` file to try obfuscation and deobfuscation.
-Example snippets included:

-**JavaScript (JS)**
 ```javascript
 function greet(name) {
     let message = "Hello, " + name;